 There’s a simple solution for global warming and climate change right in your backyard (at least there should be)—trees.
-Trees absorb carbon dioxide (CO2) in both their roots and above-ground growth, and they do it quickly and they are also natural carbon offset.
+Trees absorb carbon dioxide (CO2) in both their roots and above-ground growth, and they do it quickly.
 Every summer, CO2 levels drop by five to seven parts per million (ppm) as plants in the northern hemisphere, where most of the landmass on Earth is, grow.
 If there were a trillion more trees on the planet, they could absorb one third of the CO2 emitted in the last 100 years.
 Paired with significant emission reductions, we could achieve CO2 stability.

 The not-so-simple part of the solution is that most people don’t have room for 130 trees in their backyard.
 So we have to find other places for the trees to grow.
 Ideally, we would let natural regrowth occur in places that have been deforested—not put in mono-crop plantations of trees on land that has never before been forested.
 And while people often point to the Amazon rainforest as the best place to get tree growth, mid-latitude farmland (where we are) can be even more effective at absorbing carbon by growing forests.